Falconer Children’s Home

 Click this button if you would like to make an online donation using your credit/debit card.

 The Falconer Trust

-Miss Falconer passed away in 1998 and today the Children’s Home is being run by her children.
+The Falconer Children’s Home and Orphanage was established in 1947 by Lilias Falconer, a nurse from Manchester.
+It is situated in Kabulamema, in a remote part of the North Western province of Zambia.
+Miss Falconer ran the Home for fifty years, until she passed away in 1998, and it is now being run by her children.
 Simon Samutala arrived at the Home just two days old and is now in charge of all the different activities and projects.
 Miriam Mulyata came when she was seven days old, and having trained as a nurse has the responsibility of looking after the children’s welfare and the running of the main house.

 ‘Mama Ndona’ by Pat Webb

 This book tells the fascinating and inspiring story of Lilias Falconer, ‘The Lady With The Golden Heart’, and the establishing of the Falconer Children’s Home and Orphanage at Kabulamema.